I've Never Been to Me: Early versions

-Revival
+Successful revival

 In 1982, Scott Shannon, a disc jockey at Tampa radio station WRBQ-FM, began playing the "I've Never Been to Me" track off the Charlene album (with the original recitative), and response from local listeners was such as to motivate Shannon, a former Motown employee, to alert Motown president Jay Lasker to the track's hit potential.
-Lasker located Charlene who, discouraged by the poor performance of her 1977 Motown releases and by the label's decision not to release a second album she had recorded, had left the music industry and met and married an Englishman, subsequently accompanying him to his native land and taking a job at a sweetshop in Ilford.
+Lasker located Charlene, who, discouraged by the poor performance of her 1977 Motown releases and by the label's decision not to release a second album she had recorded, had left the music industry and met and married an Englishman, subsequently accompanying him to his native land and taking a job at a sweetshop in Ilford.
 Lasker personally telephoned her with the invitation to re-sign with Motown Records to facilitate the re-release of her "I've Never Been To Me" single, which occurred in February 1982.

 The Billboard Hot 100 dated March 6, 1982, showed "I've Never Been to Me" by Charlene debuting at No. 84 – already 13 places higher than its 1977 peak.
 It subsequently rose as high as No. 3 on the Hot 100, where it held for three weeks during May and June, prevented from further chart movement by "Don't Talk to Strangers" by Rick Springfield and "Ebony and Ivory" by Paul McCartney and Stevie Wonder.
+The song ranked at No. 38 on the Billboard Year-End Hot 100 singles of 1982 list.
+The song was also a top ten hit on Billboard's Adult Contemporary chart (#7) and a minor C&W chart crossover (#60).

-The song ranked at No. 38 on the Billboard Hot 100-year-end chart for 1982.
-The track had even greater impact internationally, attaining No. 1 status in Australia (six weeks), Canada (four weeks), Ireland (three weeks), and the United Kingdom (one week).
+In 1982, "I've Never Been to Me" was one of the year's biggest hits and spent 20 weeks on the Hot 100 (23 including its original three-week run in 1977).
+The song also experienced international success, becoming popular in 26 countries around the globe.
+The track attained No. 1 status in Australia (six weeks), Canada (four weeks), Ireland (three weeks), and the United Kingdom (one week).
 "I've Never Been to Me" also afforded Charlene a top ten hit in Belgium, the Netherlands, New Zealand, and Norway.
-In 1982, Charlene's "I've Never Been to Me" was also a top-10 hit on Billboard's Adult Contemporary chart and a minor C&W chart crossover.

-When the song was revived in 1982, the version being played on radio was the take with the monologue (from the Prodigal LP Charlene, P6 10015S1).
-This version was the one Motown re-issued, not the Songs of Love single version from 1977 (Prodigal, P610018S1).
-The song was never actually re-recorded by Charlene in 1982.
+When the song was revived in 1982, the version being played on radio was the take with the monologue (from the Prodigal LP Charlene, P6 10015S1) so this is the version Motown re-issued.